hazelcast/hazelcast-docs/README.md

 The content still needs to be reviewed and internal links need to be fixed (the previous manual used anchor links because it was hosted on a single page).

-The UI could also do with some love to add the Hazecast branding.
+The UI could also do with some love to add the Hazelcast branding.

 ## Prerequisites